fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

 row.
 Depending on the type, we can provide a row number, a date, or even a string to select our row.
-It plays a key role in identifying entries in the data and is used for a multitude of operations in `pandas`, as we will see throughout this book.
+It plays a key role in identifying entries in the data and is used for a multitude of operations in `pandas`, as we will see throughout this course.
 We can access the index through the `index` attribute:

 ```